Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ## Override an Image for an Update

 If an update fails because of `"No Image available"`, it may be caused by FAS unable to match the data on the node to find an image in the image list.

 <a name="procedure-1"></A>

-### Procedure
+### Procedure to Override an Image

 1. Find the available image in FAS.